suyash-chavan/suyashc.me/data/authors/default.md

 instagram: https://www.instagram.com/suyaash.chavan/
 ---

-I'm a Backend Developer who is passionate about DevOps.
-I spend time creating/experimenting on systems using multiple strategies and thinking about their throughput.
+I'm a Software Engineer who is passionate about Backend and DevOps.
+I spend time creating/experimenting on systems using strategies and their throughput.
+In free time I play CTFs and Competitive Programming Challenges with my friends.

-Besides programming, I also enjoy playing video games, listening to heavy & melodic music, watching series & movies 😊.
+Besides programming, I also enjoy playing video games(especially Minecraft), listening to heavy & melodic music(mostly Eminem), watching netflix and gymming 😊.

 ## Timeline

-### 2023
+### Jan 2023

 - Intern at Druva